toineo/TinyFS/rsc/FS Scheme.md

 Global
 ------
-The file system is organized thanks to a root node and a free table (FT), tracking the set of free blocks.
+The file system is organized thanks to a root node and a free list (FL), tracking the set of free blocks.